Welcome back, fellas.

 It doesn’t stop there, of course.

-Science cannot tell you whether the top marginal tax rate should be higher or lower.
+Science cannot tell you whether the top marginal tax rate should, on principle, be higher or lower.
 Science cannot tell you whether you should be for or against increased immigration.
 Science cannot tell you whether you should or should not spank your child.
-Those who preach from the ivory towers of academia cannot admit that they are practicing religion, yet nor can they admit their demands are nothing more than opinions.
+Those who preach from the ivory towers of academia cannot admit that they are practicing religion, yet nor can they admit their demands are nothing more than their opinions.